csmir/CSF.NET/docs/Home.md

 #### [[Quick Guide|Quick-Guide]]

-A quick start to CSF and various practices.
+A quick start to CSF and introduction to basic practices.

 #### [[Using Preconditions|Preconditions]]